 • “In 2025, Montreal remained a hotspot for some of the most militant attacks on Zionism.
 Groups such as Pink Bloc, Montreal Antifascist, and others have taken credit for vandalism targeting companies, banks, universities, or other institutions purported to be associated with Israel, Zionism, and imperialism.”

 • “During April, the Students’ Society of McGill University implemented a Policy Against Genocide in Gaza that resulted from a 2024 referendum.
 The document commits the union to a ‘strong’ and ‘consistent’ stance against ‘settler-colonial apartheid’ in Palestine.
 This framing implies an antisemitic rejection of Zionism as it depicts Jews as an alien force in Israel.”
+N

 ++